wzly-wrks/mealmap-demo/README.md

 # Meal Map Demo

 This is a custom web app for managing delivery routes across LA County.
+The map implementation now relies on **Mapbox GL JS** instead of Google Maps.

 ## Features
 - Interactive map with day selector
 - Route overlays with labels
 - Restricted zone styling (grayed out)
-- Address search + zone match
+- Address search and zone matching
-- Editable zones (draw, label, assign day, toggle restricted)
+- Editable zones using Mapbox Draw (draw, label, assign day, toggle restricted)
 - Dark mode toggle

 ## Hosting
 Upload this folder to GitHub Pages or any static host.
+Create a `config.js` file (based on `config.js.example`) and set `window.MAPBOX_TOKEN` to your Mapbox access token.
+This file is gitignored so your secret key stays private.
+Ensure `config.js` is loaded before `mapbox.js` in the HTML so the token is available when the map initializes.